Zurich Chess Challenge

-The Zurich Chess Challenge (ZCC) is one of the major recurring international chess tournaments, combining rapid chess with classical or blitz chess.
-Zurich shows an exhibition type of tournament, similar at the former Amber chess tournament ambience, which explains some laxness and a comparatively brief duration of the whole event.
-It takes place in Zurich, Switzerland.
-The main sponsor is Russian businessman Oleg Skvortsov.
+The Zurich Chess Challenge (ZCC) was one of the major recurring international chess tournaments, combining rapid chess with classical or blitz chess.
+Zurich was an exhibition type of tournament, similar at the former Amber chess tournament ambience, which explained some laxness and a comparatively brief duration of the whole event.
+It took place in Zurich, Switzerland.
+The main sponsor was Russian businessman Oleg Skvortsov.